DISLMcGill/pandas-query-generator/README.md

 options:
-  -h, --help            show this help message and exit --allow-groupby-aggregation
+  -h, --help            show this help message and exit --max-groupby-columns MAX_GROUPBY_COLUMNS
-                        Allow GROUP BY aggregation in generated queries --max-groupby-columns MAX_GROUPBY_COLUMNS
-                        Maximum number of columns in GROUP BY clause --max-merges MAX_MERGES
+                        Maximum number of columns in group by operations --max-merges MAX_MERGES
                         Maximum number of table merges allowed --max-projection-columns MAX_PROJECTION_COLUMNS
                         Maximum number of columns to project --max-selection-conditions MAX_SELECTION_CONDITIONS
-                        Maximum number of conditions in WHERE clause --multi-line          Format queries on multiple lines --num-queries NUM_QUERIES
+                        Maximum number of conditions in selection operations --multi-line          Format queries on multiple lines --num-queries NUM_QUERIES
                         The number of queries to generate